bewards/Sitecore-Nextjs-XM-Starter/README.md

 See Sitecore Containers documentation for more information on system requirements.

+## Helix Publishing Pipeline

+- A Helix Publishing Pipeline project called "Environment" controls publishing and deploying all projects configuration and code into the Sitecore Content Management role. (see `src\Environment`).

-## What's Included
+## Local Docker: What's Included

-- A `docker-compose` environment for each Sitecore topology (XPO, XP1, XM1) with an ASP.NET Core rendering host.
-The project is configured to run XM1 already, so the other topology folders can be ignored.
+- A `docker-compose` environment for each Sitecore topology (XPO, XP1, XM1) with Sitecore's Next.js rendering host.
+The project is configured to run XM1 by default, so the other topology folders can be ignored or switched to.

   > The containers structure is organized by specific topology environment (see `run\sitecore-xp0`, `run\sitecore-xp1`, `run\sitecore-xm1`).
   > The included `docker-compose.yml` is a stock environment from the Sitecore
   > Container Support Package.
 All changes/additions for this solution are included
   > in the `docker-compose.override.yml`.

-- Sitecore Content Serialization configuration.
-- An Helix Publishing Pipeline project called "Environment" for deploying configuration and code into the Sitecore Content Management role. (see `src\Environment`).
-- A Plop.js generator for scaffolding React Components customized to the Project and Next.js

 <br>

-# Docker-Desktop Initial Set Up
+# Local Docker: Docker-Desktop Initial Set Up

 Some machines will have permission issues and random faults that occur after installing Docker-Desktop.
 <br>